vimeo/psalm/docs/running_psalm/issues/DuplicateArrayKey.md

 ];
 ```

-The first matching `'c'` key was removed to prevent a change in behaviour (any new duplicate keys overwrite the values of prevvious ones).
+The first matching `'c'` key was removed to prevent a change in behaviour (any new duplicate keys overwrite the values of previous ones).